Harshini479890/Email-Validation/README.md

 python app.py
 or
 python main.py
-This will start the server and automatically open the application in your default web browser at http://127.0.0.1:5000.
+This will start the server and automatically open the application in your default web browser.

 Technologies Used
 Python: The main programming language for the backend.